Try Some Simple Sodium Solutions

 - Rinse and drain canned foods.
 Running canned vegetables or beans under water before cooking can help reduce the sodium content.

 - Take care with condiments.
-Everyone loves the extra condiments that sit on tables when we eat out, but these condiments can add extra sodium.
-Try tasting your food before deciding how much of a condiment to add.
+Everyone loves the extra condiments that sit on tables when we eat out, but these condiments add extra sodium.
+Taste your food before deciding how much to add.

 - Customize your order.
-When eating out, request that salt not be added to your dish and ask for sauces and salad dressings on the side so you can control the amount you use.
+When eating out, request that salt not be added to your dish.
+Ask for sauces and salad dressings on the side so you can control the amount you use.

 - Read and use the information on the food label.
 Food labels on cans, boxes, bags, and other packaging provide information about the amount of sodium contained in one serving.
 Replace traditional higher-sodium foods with modified versions.